utiasDSL/rigeo/README.md

 You can find a variety of scripts in the `scripts` directory:

-* `examples`: numerical examples of computing inertial parameters for particular bodies using random sampling (see [this blog post](https://adamheins.com/blog/cuboid-inertia));
+* `examples`: numerical examples of approximating inertial parameters for particular bodies using random sampling (see [this blog post](https://adamheins.com/blog/cuboid-inertia));
 * `experiments`: numerical experiments comparing density realizability